Website image

 As a church family, we are seeking to respond to the longstanding issue of racial injustice and to press into God’s call to us to be a community where people of every race, nation and culture can thrive, reflecting the vision described in Revelation 7:9.

-This journey of reflection has included many conversations over the last year with black members of our church family and others from culturally diverse backgrounds where they have described their often painful experiences both inside and outside the church.
+This journey of reflection has included many conversations over the last few years with black members of our church family and others from culturally diverse backgrounds where they have described their often painful experiences both inside and outside the church.

-So here is a selection of resources that we invite you to engage with and reflect upon.
-Also, you may want to connect with a selection of resources that we made available last summer Visit the page here
+The resources featured below have been instructive for us and we'd love to encourage you to engage with them and reflect upon them.
+Also, you may want to connect with a selection of resources that we made available in 2020, Visit the page here.

 Trent Talks